luiscasas04/kiki/README.md

 # kiki
-Music service clone project
+Music service clone project.
+#
+#
+#
+Welcome to the kiki music service.
+#
+#

-Welcome to the kiki music service. the purpose of this project is to practive our teams web development skills by using HTML,CSS and javascript
+The purpose of this project is to practive our teams web development skills by using HTML,CSS and javascript. we will also be implementing a data base for personalized profiles/playlist.
+#
+*note: this project is not for monetization.
+It was built strickly for showcasing our skills as developers.